SpektraSystems/Red-Hat-Modernize-Apps/lab3.md

 For this workshop, we'll Live synchronize the entire WAR file.

-First, click on the Coolstore application link at

-`http://www-ocpuser0XX-coolstore-dev.{{ROUTE_SUFFIX}}` to open the application in a browser tab so you can watch changes.
+First, open the web application by clicking on its Route link from the OpenShift console (refer to the last steps of the previous lab for detail instructions on this)

 **1. Turn on Live Sync**